UbiquityRobotics/learn/doing_more/GPIO_lines.md

 sonars: None
 \# sonars: 'pi_sonar_v1'

-The Sonar Board uses many GPIO lines that are shown the table below:
+The Sonar Board uses many GPIO lines that are shown the table below and again the pin numbers on P701 and P702 are the same for the first 40 pins.

 | GPIO  | Pin | Comment |
 | ---------- | ------------- | ------ |